IMPORTANT COVID-19 BULLETIN FOR CATTLE FEEDERS

 - Sick leave policy

-Specific information and detailed planning for each of these points and more can be found in our comprehensive COVID-19 Feedlot Operations resource.
+Specific information and detailed planning for each of these points and more can be found in our comprehensive COVID 19 Feedlot Protocols and Guide.

 We worked closely with Alberta Ag and Forestry to ensure this document is as relevant as possible to cattle feeders.
 If you have questions or an issue arises, ACFA will work with your farm to connect you with the appropriate contact to provide you with further services /information.